-It is the responsibility of the parent to furnish a nutritious lunch.
+It is the responsibility of the parents to give a nutritious lunch.
 The CDEC will provide milk and water.
 The parent must provide at least three items in each lunch.
 These items include: (1) meat/meat substitute, (2) fruit/vegetable and (3) food from the bread/cereal group.
 Keep in mind that when your child is eating in a group environment, all children are influenced by what other children are eating.
-In order to encourage good nutrition for all our children, parents are expected to comply with these requirements.
+To encourage good nutrition for all our children, parents are expected to follow these requirements.